Choujindeng/demo_ios/iOS_Doc_EN/Error_Code_and_FAQ.md

 Here's another crash:
 ![](Admob_app_id_error.jpeg)

-You encounter this crash because you are integrating Admob's SDK in your project and don't have app id configured in you Info.plist; try this:
+You encounter this crash because you are integrating Admob's SDK in your project and don't have app id configured in your Info.plist; try this:
 ![](Admob_Update_Infoplist.png)
 **NOTE: Make sure you use your own Admob app id instead of the one shown in the picture above.**